EPCCed/hpcss24/README.md

 as an example of a program that does lots of computation.

 On Cirrus you will need to load a module to get a suitable version of Python: `module load python/3.9.13`

+To view the input and output images (`fuzzy.pgm` and `sharpened.pgm`), use `module load ImageMagick` then `display image.pgm`.

+Things you might like to investigate:

+  * How fast is the code on your laptop compared to the Cirrus login nodes?

+  * If you want the program to run faster you can change the size of the smoothing filter - try reducing the value of `d` in `sharpenalg.py` from its default value `d=8`.
+How does the runtime vary with `d`?
+Can you understand this behaviour by looking at the code?

+  * The program is deliberately written very simply and the performance can easily be improved.
+For example, the values of the (very time-consuming) function `filter()` could be pre-calculate and stored in an array.
+If you do alter the code make sure that the output is still correct, e.g. by comparing the output image `sharpened.pgm`.